feihong/asyncio-tasks-talk/talk.md

     # next slide
 ```

 ^ We now want to use a class instead of a function as the request handler, because there are now callbacks involved.
-You could instead use inner functions, but the code tends to be less readable.
+You could instead use a function that contains inner functions, but that sort of code can quickly devolve into an unreadable mess.

+^ `muffin_playground.WebSocketHandler` is a small convenience class that lets you implement your handler logic by overriding methods that correspond to web socket events.

 ---
 ## New web socket request handler (2)